CandlePlatforms/devdocs/docs/develop/nftstorage.md

    });
 ```

 The main part of the script is the `storeAsset` function.
 It creates a new client connecting to NFT.Storage using the API key you created earlier.
 Next we introduce the metadata consisting of name, description, and the image.
 Note that we are reading the NFT asset directly from the file system from the `assets` directory.
-At the end of the function we will print the metadata URL as we will use it later when creating the NFT on Polygon.
+At the end of the function we will print the metadata URL as we will use it later when creating the NFT on Candle.

 After setting up the script, you can execute it by running: